-In 1857 Madison Richardson, or “Matt” as he was called, purchased six acres on the bank of Cool creek in Delaware County.
+In 1860 Madison Richardson, or “Matt” as he was called, purchased six acres on the bank of Cool creek in Delaware Township (now Clay Township).
 Matt built a two-story building.
 The Richardson family lived upstairs.
 He operated a small grocery and general store on the first floor.
 To get water from the well at the back of the house, the Richardsons pumped it into a bucket and used a pulley to get it to the second floor.

 The store attracted more settlers, and soon Mattsville was a small village that consisted of four log cabins, two houses, a saw mill and the general store.
 The road outside the store became known as Mattsville Pike.
 Today we call it 116th Street.
 Matt’s store became a gathering place for the other villagers.
 It had a post office inside in which people could pick up their mail once a week.
 The saw mill was later converted into a grist mill to grind grains like corn and wheat.

 Today Matt’s store and residence is the only Mattsville building still standing.